Power-Lab/power-transformation-lab-site/README.md

 To categorize posts into these types, the tags `journal_article`, `refereed_and_other`, `working_and_reports`, and `posters` should be used.

-Untagged papers will not appear in any section.
+Currently, papers without any of these tags will not appear in any section.

 ## Adding team members
 To add a team member, add a new markdown file to the `_team` directory.
 They are listed on the team page alphabetically by filename, so currently they are prefixed with a 2-digit number.
 It would be possible to force a custom order on the files by configuring the `team` collection in `config.md`.
-[See here for details](https://jekyllrb.com/docs/collections/#custom-sorting-of-documents)
+[See here for details.](https://jekyllrb.com/docs/collections/#custom-sorting-of-documents)

 The front matter is laid out as follows:
 - `name`: Required, self-explanatory
 - `img`: Portrait or some other picture that will be displayed above their name.
   Optional.
-- `alumni`: If set to `true`, this will not display on the page.
-This behavior may change in the future.
+- `alumni`: If set to `true`, the name will be shown in a list at the bottom of the page instead of the image and bio being displayed normally.

-Finally, the content of the md file will be the person's bio.
+Finally, the main content section of the file will be the person's bio.

 ## Adding media mentions
 Add a markdown file to `in_the_media/`.
-They are sorted alphabetically also, with the 3 last ones being displayed as recent on the news page.
-The front matter is very simple: it has the variables `title`, `link`, and `description` (all 3 are required).
-Images should be used for featured media mentions.
-See `Features`.
+They are sorted alphabetically also, with the 3 last ones being displayed as recent on the news page, so it is recommended to prepend the date to each one.

+All of the information in a media mention file is contained within the front matter.
+The four required fields are `title`, `link`, `description`, and `date`.
+The date should be in standard Jekyll `yyyy-mm-dd` format.

 ## Featured items (media mentions and lab posts)

-For media mentions and posts, three of them should be selected to be featured.
+To feature a media mention or lab post, add `featured: true` to the front-matter.

+### Posts
+Featured posts will appear in the "Featured Lab Updates" section on the News page.
+There is no limit to how many posts can be featured.
+They will be displayed with the most recent on top.

+### Media Mentions

-If more than 3 are chosen then some will be lost.
-Featured posts will appear as large items on the main "Lab updates" page.
-Featured media mentions will appear on the "media mentions" page, again as three large item , with all media mentions listed below them.
-Currently, the sidebar on "Lab updates" displays the most recent media mentions instead of the featured ones; this behavior may change in the future.
+Featured media mentions will appear on the "In The Media" page, as three large items, with all media mentions listed below them.

-Featured items most have both `featured: true` in the front-matter and also a `feature-img` variable that specifies the path to the image that should be displayed with it.
+It is required to set an `img` in the front-matter as well.
+The image can be from locally within the repo or an externally hosted image.
+Currently, featured media mentions do *not* appear on the News page - the News page will list the most recent ones.